Where we work

 Top ten charity gifts

-Christmas is all about giving and some gifts go that bit further.
-Have a look at our top ten Christmas charity gifts on offer and spread the cheer to someone in need.
+Have a look at our top ten charity gifts on offer and help transform the lives of some of the world's poorest people.
 These gifts may be hard to wrap, but couldn't be easier to give.

 1. Six chickens